headwaters-ai/headwaters/README.md

 Simple as that.

-*While headwaters is running* you can see and adjust the behviour of your streams:
+*While headwaters is running* you can see and adjust the behaviour of your stream:

 - start and stop the stream
 - adjust the frequency of the events emitted by the stream